 The Risk Assessment resumed in September 2008.
 The FTA Regional Office and the PMOC has held a series of meetings to finalize the strategy that will be utilized for the SAS Risk Assessment.
 Task assignments with associated budgets were established.
 Administrative, design, and quality procedures utilized by the SAS project were accumulated and made available to the Risk Assessment team.
 During January 2009, the PMOC was provided with the Integrated Construction Schedule which will be utilized during the Risk Assessment.
-During April 2009, the Risk Assessment process continued with the schedule and cost inputs being modeled under various assumptions.
-Results of the model will be reviewed with the MTACC project team during workshops that will be held in May 2009.
+During April 2009 the risk assessment process continued with the schedule and cost inputs being modeled under various assumptions.
+During May 2009, FTA and PMOC continued its refinement of the risk assessment model and have scheduled a review with the FTA Regional Office for June 2009.
+Once the review is completed with the Regional Office, the model/process will be presented to the MTA.
+[Ref: SAS-A16-0808]